Why women live longer than men (Part 4 of Your Brain at 100).

 The longevity gender gap has always ebbed and flowed.

-High female mortality due to pregnancy and childbirth corresponded to a high male mortality from causes related to work, accidental injury or war (both sexes succumbed to infection and disease in equal numbers.)
+High female mortality due to pregnancy and childbirth corresponded to high male mortality from causes related to work, accidental injury, or war (both sexes succumbed to infection and disease in equal numbers.)

 The greatest gap was seen during in the middle decades of the twentieth century.
 For example, in the UK in the 1970s, life expectancy between men and women was about seven years apart.
 In the early years of the twentieth century, men smoked and drank, went to war and worked in physically stressful jobs.
 The men who died at middle age during the 70s were the ‘carriers’ of an excess mortality determined by their misspent youth.